AdobeDocs/journey-optimizer-b2b.en/help/user/content/marketo-engage-design-studio.md

 ---
 title: Marketo Engage Design Studio assets
 description: Learn about using the Marketo Engage Design Studio asset management integration in Journey Optimizer B2B Edition.
-feature: Assets, Integrations
+feature: Assets, Content
 ---
 # Marketo Engage Design Studio assets

-When Marketo Engage Design Studio is the as the asset source for Journey Optimizer B2B Edition, you can easily manage and use the available assets for your account journeys.
+Marketo Engage Design Studio is the default asset source for Journey Optimizer B2B Edition, and you can easily manage and use the available assets in content for your account journeys.

 ## Browse and access assets

 To access Adobe Marketo Engage Design Studio assets from within Journey Optimizer B2B Edition, go to the left navigation and click **[!UICONTROL Content Management]** > **[!UICONTROL Assets]**.
 This action opens a listing page with all the assets listed.

-You can also view the assets by folder by clicking the _Show Folders_ icon on the top left.
-This action opens the folder structure.
+* To view the assets by folder, open the folder structure by clicking the _Show Folders_ icon on the top left.

-You can sort the table by any of the columns by clicking the column title.
+* To sort the table by any of the columns, click the column title.

-Search for an image asset within the selected folder by entering a string in the search bar.
+* To search for an image asset within the selected folder, enter a text string in the search bar.

-Customize the columns you wish to be listed in the table, by clicking on the 'Customize table' icon on the top right
+* To customize the columns that are displayed in the table, click the _Customize table_ icon on the top right.

-Select the columns you want to display in the listing and click **[!UICONTROL Apply]**.
+   Select the columns that you want to display in the listing and click **[!UICONTROL Apply]**.

 ## Add assets